Smart Meter Installation Costs

 SMETS 2

-SMETS 2 are the new generation of smart meters currently being installed around the UK in 2020, with the government planning to have all energy suppliers install smart meters by 2024.
+SMETS 2 are the new generation of smart meters currently being installed around the UK to help with the government's push for smart meter adoption by the end of 2025.
 This type of smart meter is an updated version of SMETS 1, which offers numerous extras to the original model.

 Pros